-Only 150 odd km’s from Hyderabad city, Warangal Fort should be a busy weekend getaway from the city.
+Only 150 odd km from Hyderabad city, Warangal Fort should be a busy weekend getaway from the city.
 But it is not so.
-In fact, not many people knew about Warangal except the thousand pillar temple.
+In fact, not many people knew about Warangal except for the thousand pillar temple.
 There is hardly any searchable information available about its hotels.
-I wonder why AP tourism is not developing Warangal Fort as a weekend getaway from the city.
+I wonder why AP tourism is not developing the fort as a weekend getaway from the city.

 On the way to Warangal is Bhongir fort, situated on a huge single rock with its ramparts visible from a distance.
 I believe this is a famous place for trekkers who regularly climb this fort.
-A little ahead is Yadgiri gutta and in the interest of time, we kept our visit to these places for some other time.
-The reason I mention them here is because after this point the rocky terrain of the region suddenly turns green and you would see fields, dotted with small hillocks, water bodies, and various plantations.
+A little ahead is Yadagirigutta and in the interest of time, we kept our visit to these places for some other time.
+The reason I mention them here is that after this point the rocky terrain of the region suddenly turns green and you would see fields, dotted with small hillocks, water bodies, and various plantations.
 This makes your journey from this point onwards very pleasing.

 Warangal Fort – Kakatiya Signature Arch

 Warangal is a part of the tri-city cluster: Warangal-Kazipet-Hanamkonda.
 Hanamkonda was the first capital of Kakatiyas.
 Which was later, shifted to Warangal where lies the Warangal Fort.
 A huge 12th-century fort spread across 19 km.
 Built by King Ganapati Deva, this fort was supposed to have 45 or so intricately carved pillars and towers within the three fortifications of the fort.
 Today there are a few places within this fort area that give you a glimpse of the bygone era.